 Doctoral students earn Philanthropic Educational Organization Scholarships

-Brittany Lynner (left) and Marina Rodriguez have been awarded P.E.O.
+Left to right: Brittany Lynner, Marina Rodriguez and Christina Welch have been awarded P.E.O.
 Scholarships, which provides a maximum award of $25,000.

-The Philanthropic Educational Organization has awarded Ph.D. students Brittany Lynner and Marina Rodriguez of the College of Natural Sciences with P.E.O.
+The Philanthropic Educational Organization has awarded Ph.D. students Brittany Lynner, Marina Rodriguez of the College of Natural Sciences and Christina Welch of the Warner College of Natural Resources with P.E.O.
 Scholarships.
 The scholarship program — which provides a maximum award of $25,000 — recognizes female students who have demonstrated their ability to make significant contributions in their chosen field of study.

 “I am so pleased to have another cohort of P.E.O. scholars recognized at CSU,” said Colleen Webb, vice provost for graduate affairs and dean.
 “Congratulations to Brittany and Marina, who have both made significant contributions in their fields and furthered our community of graduate students during their time at CSU.”